VinnyCordeiro/g-code_keeb/README.md

 May 19th, 2022: Initial public release.

 May 21st, 2022: Added a tact switch version of the board, using a Raspberry Pi Pico as the microcontroller.
 Because of that I also reorganized the repository a little bit.

+May 22nd, 2022: Corrected some mistakes on the design of the Cherry MX 32u4 version, added the Cherry MX Pico version, and made some other small fixes and management chores.